ADolbyB/vlsi-spice-pcbs/README.md

 - Chris Gammel: [Getting To Blinky 5.0](https://www.youtube.com/watch?v=BVhWh3AsXQs&list=PLy2022BX6EspFAKBCgRuEuzapuz_4aJCn)
 - element14 presents: [Episode 485: How to Make a Custom PCB From Design to Assembly](https://www.youtube.com/watch?v=p6Fc1ep98VI) .

+The only downside to KiCad is the lack of any SPICE simulation, although it does check basic electrical rules.

 Official KiCad Links:

 - [KiCAD Learning Resources](https://www.kicad.org/help/learning-resources/) page with tutorials.